Yiling-J/tablepilot/README.md

 - `csv`
 - `parquet`

 The first three act like lists of options.
-For example, `<ai: generate a list of fruits>` will generate a list, and each row picks one value from it.
+For example, a fruits list `["apple", "banana", "orange"]` and each row picks one value from it.

 - **list**: Options are predefined by you.
 - **ai**: If you don’t know the options, you can prompt the LLM to generate them.